slightlynybbled/di2008/docs/pages/usage.rst

 Hardware Setup
 ---------------

-Place device into 'COM' mode:
+Place device into 'USB' mode:

  1. Disconnect from USB
  2. Wait 5 seconds
  3. Connect to USB and press button on side rapidly until LED changes

 The device setting is persistent and will not need to be changed again.
-In windows, you should see a COM port in your device manager with the label `DATAQ DI-2008` when the device is in the appropriate mode.
+If you see a COM port in your device manager with the label `DATAQ DI-2008` then the device is NOT in the correct mode!

 Scanning Inputs
 ---------------